 Full details of the Auditor's fees are provided in note 6 to the accounts on page 85.
-The fees for non-audit services for the year to 31 March 2023 were nil (2022; nil).
+The fees for non-audit services for the year to 31 March 2023 were nil (2022, nil).

-Following each audit, the Committee reviews the aud't process and considers its effectiveness and the quality of the services provided to the Company.
-Within this process, the Committee takes into consideration their own assessment, the self-evaluation of the auditor and the Audit Quality Review Report produced by the FRC in order to monitor the progress of the Auditor's performance comparable with its peers and the targets set by the FRC.
-The review following the completion of the 2023 and ticoncluded that the Committee was satisfied with the Auditor's effectiveness and performance.
-The Committee felt that KPMG had run an effective and efficient audit process with appropriate challenge.
-A resolution to re-appoint KPMG LLP as the Company's Auditor will be put to shareholders at the forthcoming AGM.
+Following each audit, the Committee reviews the audit process and considers its effectiveness. and the quality of the services provided to the Company.
+Within this process, the Committee takes into consideration their own assessment, the self evaluation of the auditor and the Audit Quality.
+Review Report produced by the FRC in order to monitor the progress of the Auditor's performance comparable with its peers and the targets set by the FRC.
+The review following the completion of the 2023 audit concluded that the Committee was satisfied with the Auditor's effectiveness and performance.
+The Committee feit that KPMG nad run an effective and efficient audit process with appropriate chailenge.
+A resolution to re-appoint KPMG LLP as the Company's Aud tor will be put to shareholders at the forthcoming AGM.